AbdeltwabMF/next-prayer/README.md

 ```
 FLAGS:
-  -r,	--remain	Remaining time till the next prayer
+  -r,	--remain	display the remaining time till the next prayer.
-  -n,	--next		The name and the time for the next prayer
+  -n,	--next		display the time of the next islamic prayer.
-  -d,	--adhan		Is it time for adhan or not by returning binary value(0, 1)
+  -d,	--adhan		display if it's the time for adhan by returning binary value(0, 1).
-  -h,	--help		Showing this info
+  -h,	--help		display this help information.
 ```

 ##### Terminal